MattThommes/tumblr_api/README.md

 This script will grab posts from your WordPress database and create a corresponding post on Tumblr.

-First we'll create a local Tumblr MySQL database to store the posts that we already moved (as a reference):
+First we'll create a local Tumblr MySQL database table to store the posts that we already moved (as a reference):

 	CREATE TABLE `tumblr` (
 		`id` int(10) unsigned NOT NULL AUTO_INCREMENT,